 Mesolabial folds are addressed by placing volume in the jawline area by means of Structural Volumizing.
 As we age, loss of definition in the jawline affects the appearance of the mouth.
 Adding volume to this area improves definition and makes the overall contour more continuous and angular.

 Generally, filler treatments take only minutes to perform.
 Minimal swelling can occur but usually resolves quickly.
 Patients can even undergo this treatment shortly before an important event like a wedding.
 My patient care policy post-treatment includes regular check-ups to monitor results and see if any additional enhancements are needed.

 In my opinion, filler placement should be treated as seriously as facial cosmetic surgery.
 I believe that once you’ve entered below the skin, the procedure is already considered invasive.
 As such, it should be handled with the same standards one uses for all invasive procedures.

 Filler Treatments are Not All the Same

-In many practices, filler treatment can be administered by non-physicians and doctors who don’t perform surgery.
+In many practices, filler treatment can be administered by non-physicians and doctors who don’t perform surgery (read How to Choose a Doctor for Filler).
 It’s important to understand that filler treatment is a procedure that requires skill and finesse.
 Knowledge of surgical techniques is important, especially when placing filler in deeper areas.
 I do advise patients to meet with doctors who can perform both surgery and filler treatment to get an unbiased recommendation of what will be best for a particular person.

 I personally feel that my experience as a cosmetic surgeon has been very useful in achieving outstanding results.
 My expertise in facial anatomy and a natural aesthetic style allow my patients to have consistently satisfying results with minimal swelling and rarely any bruising.
 Choosing fillers made of hyaluronic acid are ideal for longevity, safety, and reversibility.